hanishkvc/prgs-rustland-tester-fuzzerk/README.rst

 FuzzerK library+
 ####################
 Author: HanishKVC,
-Version: 20220819IST0750
+Version: 20221007IST0039, Saraswathi + Ayudha (Knowledge,Work,Mechanisms,Tools,Processes,...) pooja release
+License: GPL

 Overview
 ##########

 This can be used to test input parsing logic of programs to see, that they handle all possible input cases sufficiently robustly.

-The program could be expecting its input from console(/stdin) or from a file or over a tcp or tls connection.
+The program being tested could be expecting its input from console(/stdin) or from a file or over a tcp or tls connection.

+Consists of a library containing the main/core module, as well as additional helper modules if requried, that can be used by other programs.
+Or one could also use the helper utility program (fuzzerk) to test other programs, without modifying them.

 Library & Helper modules